 Jimmy Carter honoured with state funeral in Washington, DC

-President Joe Biden will deliver eulogy for Carter, remembered for his defence of democracy and humanitarian work.
+In eulogy, Joe Biden remembers former US president as a man with ‘character’ devoted to improving peoples’ lives.

-Former United States President Jimmy Carter is being honoured with a state funeral at the Washington National Cathedral, capping nearly a week of national mourning for the former politician and humanitarian leader.
+Former United States President Jimmy Carter has been honoured with a state funeral at the Washington National Cathedral, capping nearly a week of national mourning for the former politician and humanitarian leader.

-President Joe Biden will deliver the eulogy in Washington, DC, on Thursday morning, less than two weeks before he leaves office.
+President Joe Biden delivered the eulogy in Washington, DC, on Thursday morning, less than two weeks before he leaves office.

-“He was a man of great character and courage, hope and optimism,” Biden said of his fellow Democrat in a statement marking Carter’s death in late December.
+Carter “never let the tides of politics divert him from his mission to serve and shape the world”, Biden told the mourners.
+“The man had character.”

 All of Carter’s living presidential successors were in attendance for Thursday’s funeral, including President-elect Donald Trump, who paid his respects before Carter’s coffin a day earlier in the Capitol Rotunda.